-- Continue working with GWR's Accessibility Panel, to focus on improving accessibility for all stations and ensuring all new projects consider the needs of all customers. - New Passenger Assist app: We will continue to support the Rail Delivery Group rollout the national Passenger Assist app, which will enable you to book Passenger Assist journeys, letting our staff know you are coming - Passenger Assist Survey: we will continue to conduct a monthly survey of our Passenger Assist service, to complement the ORR's national survey of Passenger Assist users, to help us better understand your needs, and make improvements to our customers' journeys - Closer professional collaboration: GWR will work closely with our customers and stakeholders across the network to help improve the service further - Greater station investment: we will continue to invest in accessibility features for our stations, until the end of our current National Rail Contract. - Continue our "Try the Train" programme, building confidence in using rail for all.
+- Continue working with GWR's Accessibility Panel, to focus on improving accessibility for all stations and ensuring all new projects consider the needs of all customers. - New Passenger Assist app: We will continue to support the Rail Delivery Group roll-out the national Passenger Assist app, which will enable you to book Passenger Assist journeys, letting our staff know you are coming - Passenger Assist Survey: we will continue to conduct a monthly survey of our Passenger Assist service, to complement the ORR's national survey of Passenger Assist users, to help us better understand your needs, and make improvements to our customers' journeys - Closer professional collaboration: GWR will work closely with our customers and stakeholders across the network to help improve the service further - Greater station investment: we will continue to invest in accessibility features for our stations, until the end of our current National Rail Contract - Continue our "Try the Train" programme, building confidence in using rail for all - Explore introducing a changing places toilet to our network.